New employment forms and onboarding comes with a healthy dose of papers and signatures.

 With AssureSign, you can easily have employees electronically complete a W9 form…

-With AssureSign’s eSign solution, you can send prospective employees a signing link via email or SMS/text message that allows them to begin and finish the electronic W9 process in just four simple steps using their laptop or or smartphone’s internet browser!
+With AssureSign’s eSign solution, you can send prospective employees a signing link via email or SMS/text message that allows them to begin and finish the electronic W9 process in just four simple steps using their laptop or fill out a W9 on their phone!

 The best part?
 Unlike most of our competitors who slow down completion rates by forcing signers to create a user/signer account, AssureSign enables your employees to complete and sign forms in mere minutes—no account required!

-With AssureSign’s robust UI and easy electronic signature process, it’s not surprising that many of our customers use our eSignature software to send W9 forms and other on-boarding paperwork to their new, part-time, contracted, temporary or seasonal employees.
+With AssureSign’s robust UI and easy electronic W9 signature process, it’s not surprising that many of our customers use our eSignature software to send W9 forms and other onboarding paperwork to their new, part-time, contracted, temporary or seasonal employees.

 Using AssureSign for forms that require various types of responses—text, numbers, multiple choices, dates, eSignatures, etc.—like the W9 form is a breeze.